OWASP/owasp-mastg/Document/0x02b-MASVS-MSTG-Adoption.md

 # OWASP MASVS and MSTG Adoption

-The OWASP MASVS and MSTG are trusted by the following platform providers, standardization, governmental and educational institutions and companies.
+The OWASP MASVS and MSTG are trusted by the following platform providers and standardization, governmental and educational institutions.

 ## Mobile Platform Providers